Historical Fiction published by HQ Fiction Harper Collins

-Tea Cooper writes Australian contemporary and historical fiction.
+Téa is an established Australian author of historical fiction.
 In a past life she was a teacher, a journalist and a farmer.
 These days she haunts museums and indulges her passion for storytelling.

-Téa always knew one day she would write a novel.
-It all began with a rather risqué story in the back of an exercise book at boarding school featuring the long suffering gardener- not really the ideal romantic hero but it was before she knew any better.
+She always knew one day she would write a novel.
+It all began with a rather risqué story in the back of an exercise book at boarding school featuring the long-suffering gardener- not the ideal hero but it was before she knew any better.

-Life and a few real heroes showed her the error of her ways and with a husband, a baby tucked under one arm and a half built house she entered a Mills and Boon writing competition.
-To her earth shattering amazement she won second place - the prize was a bottle of perfume.
+Life and a few real heroes showed her the error of her ways and with a husband, a baby tucked under one arm and a half-built house she entered a writing competition.
+To her earth-shattering amazement she won second place - the prize was a bottle of perfume.
 Next time she was determined to do better.

 Writing remained the stuff of fantasy.
 Her family, a herd of alpacas, a protea farm and a full time teaching job intervened until one day she decided it was time to do or die.
 No more procrastination.
 The characters and plots that had lived in her head for so long were clamouring to escape.

 In August 2011 Tea joined Romance Writers of Australia and her debut novel Tree Change was published in November 2012.
 She has since written several other Australian rural stories both contemporary and historical.
-Her historical novels are published by Mira Harlequin Enterprises (Australia).
+Her historical fiction is published by Harper Collins.

-Tea is also a member of Hunter Romance Writers, the Australian Romance Readers Association and Wollombi's Pencil Orchids.
-She is currently working on her next Australian historical novel.
+Tea is a member of the Historical Novel Society of Australasia, The Australian Society of Authors, and Sisters in Crime.
+She is currently working on her next historical mystery.